guldcoin/guld-chat/docs/1-guld.chat-setup.md

 #### More Questions

-If you have any questions: [Join the Guld Support Telegram Group - Our support team will gladly help you out!](https://t.me/joinchat/EKTIchEMTw-lRYBFNbumnA)
+If you have any questions: [Join the guld support Telegram group - Our support team will gladly help you out!](https://t.me/joinchat/EKTIchEMTw-lRYBFNbumnA)